 Candidates will receive a confirmation email at the end of the application process.

-Important: If the Nursing Council receives a criminal conviction report for a student who has more than one drink driving conviction, the student may be required to obtain a medical assessment by their General Practitioner (at their own expense).
+Important: If we receive a criminal conviction report for a student who has more than one drink driving conviction, the student may be required to obtain a medical assessment by their General Practitioner (at their own expense).
 The assessment may also need to include CDT (Carbohydrate Deficient Transferrin) and Liver Function tests which can cost $100 - $200 approximately.
-The purpose of this requirement is to satisfy Nursing Council that the student is able to perform the functions required for the practice of nursing, and that the student is not unfit to practise because of an alcohol dependency or abuse
+The purpose of this requirement is to satisfy us that the student is able to perform the functions required for the practice of nursing, and that the student is not unfit to practise because of an alcohol dependency or abuse

-- The Nursing Council requests a police vetting check which will identify all or some of the following:
+- The Nursing Council requires a Ministry of Justice criminal record history which will identify the following: